Juliet Gas Field, Block 47/14b, North Sea, United Kingdom

 Juliet is a shallow water gas field situated in the block 47/14b of the UK Continental Shelf in the southern North Sea, at a water depth of 193.6ft.
 It is located approximately 24 miles east of the Lincolnshire coast.

-GDF SUEZ E&P UK, a fully owned oil and gas exploration and production subsidiary of GDF SUEZ Group, is the operator of the field.
+ENGIE E&P UK (previously known as GDF SUEZ E&P UK), a fully-owned oil and gas exploration and production subsidiary of GDF SUEZ Group (now Engie), is the operator of the field.
 Its net equity interest in the field is 51.56%.
 First Oil Expro has net equity interest of 29.44% in the field.

-Hansa Hydrocarbons, a London-based exploration and production company, became the third owner of the Juliet project after acquiring a 19% working interest from First Oil in October 2010.
-First Oil originally had 48.44% working interest.
+London-based exploration and production company Hansa Hydrocarbons became the third owner of the Juliet project after acquiring a 19% working interest from First Oil in October 2010.
+First Oil originally had a 48.44% working interest.

 The project partners sanctioned investments for the development of the field in August 2012.

 Discovery of Juliet